Seventyfour - stock.adobe.com

 “We found that the move to the internet over the likes of MPLS [multi-protocol label switching] networking, and Koch businesses moving to the cloud for flexibility, were very well married together,” he says.

-Hoag says the company then started using AWS Direct Connect from Amazon Web Service (AWS) for high-speed, low-latency connectivity from its datacentres.
+Hoag says the company then started using AWS Direct Connect from Amazon Web Services (AWS) for high-speed, low-latency connectivity from its datacentres.
 However, he says it was “still very much rooted in our datacentres from a user traffic and an overall business traffic perspective”.

 “We found that the move to the internet over the likes of MPLS networking, and Koch businesses moving to the cloud for flexibility, were very well married together”

 Matt Hoag, Koch Business Solutions

 The next step involved virtualising the whole connectivity layer and pushing it into the AWS cloud, which would enable remote sites to connect over SD-WANs.
 This, he says, required “a lot of heavy engineering”.
 In fact, it took the company 18 months to build out its cloud connectivity.

 Due to the way Koch is set up, Hoag says it was necessary to run multiple WANs and replicate infrastructure for each Koch company.
 “As we start to dive into multicloud, we are facing that same effort again, but also having to learn [to implement SD-WANs] in a new cloud.
 Not only is cloud networking different from traditional networking, every cloud’s networking is different.
 That’s where we ran into the problem of, ‘OK, so do we have to replicate this thing again?’.

 “We had a vision for network as a service, and that was ultimately where we wanted to go, because while we were on this transformation, really modernising our infrastructure, we knew we were too slow for the business.”